mitll/LLClass/README.md

 * See RESTServiceSpec for details

 ### Tests
 * LIDSpec has more usage examples.
 * EvalSpec has tests that show swapping out an LLClass classifier for a langid.py service classifier.
-* TwitterEvalSpec has tests for running against twitter data from https://blog.twitter.com/2015/evaluating-language-identification-performance
+* TwitterEvalSpec has tests for running against twitter data from [Evaluating language identification performance](https://blog.twitter.com/2015/evaluating-language-identification-performance)
 * RESTServiceSpec shows variations on running the RESTService

 ###sbt behind a firewall